zuplo/docs/docs/articles/accounts/roles-and-permissions.md

 - **Admin**: Admins have full access to the project and can manage all aspects of the project, including environment variables, secrets, and members.
 - **Developer**: Developers have access to all preview and development resources in a project.
-They cannot modify production resources.
+They can't modify production resources.
-- **Member**: Members of a project can view resources in the project but cannot modify them.
+- **Member**: Members of a project can view resources in the project but can't modify them.

 ## Account Role Permissions